TRAILERS AND PARKING

 - If you "always" use the Trailer Lot when you come to the Textile, consider that this year if you do, you have no

 guarantee of being able to leave until late Sunday afternoon.
 We expect/hope that the Trailer Lot will be available

-want a spot in there, put your trailer on the boulevard and plan on bringing it into the lot early on Saturday morning.
+want a spot in there, put your trailer on the boulevard and plan on bringing it into the lot early on Sunday morning, space permitting.

 lot on the Varnum loop (white dots).